DATA-BACKED GUIDE · UPDATED JULY 2026

 Porcelain veneers cost in the UK: what you pay per tooth

-Veneers are thin shells bonded to the front of your teeth to change their colour, shape or alignment, and they are almost always about appearance rather than health.
-Porcelain veneers in particular are priced per tooth, so the total climbs quickly once you are covering a whole smile.
-This guide explains what sits behind the per-tooth figure and how to keep the cost sensible, with the real prices below taken from people who have actually paid.
+Veneers are thin shells bonded to the front of your teeth to change their colour, shape or alignment.
+They are almost always about appearance rather than health.
+Porcelain veneers are priced per tooth, so the total climbs quickly once you are covering a whole smile rather than a single chipped front tooth.
+This guide sets out what sits behind that per-tooth figure, where the money actually goes, and how to keep the final bill sensible.
+The real prices below come from people who have actually paid, not from clinic price lists.

 The quick version

-• Porcelain veneers are quoted per tooth, so the headline figure multiplies fast across six or eight teeth.
+- Porcelain veneers are quoted per tooth, so the headline figure multiplies fast across six or eight teeth rather than staying at a single-tooth price.

-• Veneers are cosmetic work, so they are not available on the NHS and you will always pay privately.
+- Veneers are cosmetic work, so they sit outside NHS funding and you will always pay privately, even for a single tooth.

-• Porcelain is custom-made in a lab and lasts longer than composite, which is reflected in the price.
+- Porcelain is custom-made in a lab to match your shade and shape, and lasts longer than composite, which is reflected in the price.

-• A little enamel is usually removed to fit them, so the decision is one to weigh carefully as it is not easily reversed.
+- A little enamel is usually removed to fit them, so the decision is one to weigh carefully as it is not easily reversed once done.

 Published and surveyed prices